gcoda/gcf-express-multipart-stream/README.md

-# Create readable stream from req.rawBoy
+# Create readable stream from req.rawBody

 For `graphql-upload` compatibility with Google Cloud Functions, but might be useful with other express middlewares